logic-and-learning-lab/Popper/README.md

 # Popper

 Popper is an [inductive logic programming](https://arxiv.org/pdf/2008.07912.pdf) (ILP) system.
-Popper is still a work-in-progress, so please notify us of bugs or usability issues.
+Please notify us of bugs or usability issues.

 If you use Popper, please cite the paper: